The Blue River Report Card

 The Blue River has many tributaries that have their own local importance to the community.
 These tributaries include Brush, Indian, Tomahawk, Coffee, Wolf and Camp Branch Creeks.

-The Blue River Report Card is a unique year long iterative process with stakeholders that seeks to grade the watershed holistically.
+The Blue River Report Card is a unique iterative process with stakeholders that seeks to grade the watershed holistically.
 This holistic approach takes data from a wide array of categories and indicators to best understand the health of the river as well as the community’s connection to the Blue River.

 The Blue River Report Card will increase awareness among Kansas City communities, and progress watershed protection policies and actions that will ensure the Blue River remains an asset to Kansas Citians into the future.